Doc Bushong: Catcher's mitt

 In a game that was traditionally played bare-handed, it is difficult to say who was first to make and use the padded catcher's mitt similar to today's glove.
 The first player to wear a glove was catcher Doug Allison, in 1870.
 In 1888, Joe Gunson described his catcher's mitt, and is sometimes associated with its invention, along with Doc Bushong and others.
 But his claim as first is brought into question by a Brooklyn Eagle article that describes Bushong with his special glove at least a season before Gunson's claim.
 But on July 1, 1887, while at bat in the sixth inning of a game against Louisville, Bushong's fingers were mashed by a wild pitch from Louisville switch pitcher Ice Box Chamberlain The injury resulted in a broken finger and prevented him from playing for almost ten and a half weeks.
-But it is easy to believe that on September 18, 1887 when he returned, Bushong had seriously padded a mitt to protect his hand as well his dentistry profession.
-Further, an article in October 13, 1887, by the Brooklyn Eagle, tells of Bushong losing his old glove....
+But it is easy to believe that on September 18, 1887, when he returned, Bushong had seriously padded a mitt to protect his hand as well his dentistry profession.
+Further, an article on October 13, 1887, by the Brooklyn Eagle, tells of Bushong losing his old glove....